 There are several services that may be available to help you to continue to live independently at home.

 Home Assist Secure provides safety-related information, referrals and subsidised assistance for critical home maintenance.
-The service is for Queenslanders aged 60 years and over, or people of any age with a disability, who cannot perform or pay for critical home maintenance.
+The service is for Queenslanders who hold a pensioner concession card, are aged 60 years and over, or people of any age with a disability, who cannot perform or pay for critical home maintenance.
 The subsidised assistance may include yard and outside maintenance, small repairs and maintenance, smoke alarm-related tasks as well as jobs, repairs and maintenance requiring a licensed tradesperson.

 Medical aids and equipment